The research behind Relivo's high-quality collagen

 • Increased dermal collagen density and improved collagen structure (Zague et al., 2008)

-• Preventing skin aging by decreased activity of MMP-2 (enzyme that breaks down collagen)
+• Prevention of skin aging by decreased activity of MMP-2 (enzyme that breaks down collagen)

 Support for joints, tendons and muscles